Direct Lender vs Indirect Lender: Identify the Better Lender Option for You

 • Multiple offers with different rates and terms

-• You may not qualify for every offer, which could hurt your credit score
+• You may not qualify for every offer

-• Tons of junk mail, spam email, and robot callers
+• Potential tons of junk mail, spam email, and robot callers

 • Confusing to work with several different companies

-Are you ready to receive funds through a direct lender?
-Are you tired of looking for a safe and secure lender?
-You can apply now with Net Pay Advance for fast cash.
+Looking for the best direct lender payday loans?
+Tired of looking for a safe and secure lender?
+Apply now with Net Pay Advance for fast cash.
 We keep the process simple, trusted, and secure!

 Net Pay Advance is a licensed loan provider, locally owned and operated in Wichita, Kansas.
 Our No. 1 priority is helping you, the customer, by providing access to the cash you need and helping support financial independence goals with valuable, informational, and entertaining content.
 Stay up-to-date on our posts by following the Net Pay Advance Facebook, Instagram, and Twitter pages.
 Our organization is committed to transparency; learn more about our authors and editorial policy.
 The information provided within this blog is for educational purposes only and should not be construed as financial or legal advice.
 Please contact us if you have any questions.